 Disasters come in all shapes and sizes.
 Homes and businesses are lost to residential and commercial fires.
 Neighborhoods are destroyed by hurricanes and tornadoes.
 Earthquakes wreak widespread regional havoc.
-And, lately, entire communities, like Paradise, California last year, are wiped off the earth by raging wildfires.
+Entire communities, like Paradise, California, are wiped off the earth by raging wildfires.
+And health emergencies from diseases like the Spanish and Asian flu, typhoid, and now, coronavirus, have crippled societies around the world.
 For reasons like these, having a crisis management plan for your business is critical.

 The Camp Fire, which started near the small, wooded Northern California town of Paradise provides an extreme example of how important it is to have a plan to rebuild your business after any kind of disaster.
 The firestorm, which began November 8 and burned for more than two weeks, torched nearly 240 square miles – an area larger than the size of Chicago – consumed over 18,000 structures, leveled 95% of the town and killed nearly 90 people.
 More than half of the town’s businesses are now burned rubble and ashes.

 “There’s really not a blueprint for pretty much the entire business community being decimated,” said Monica Nolan, Paradise’s Chamber of Commerce director, told Marketplace.
 The chamber’s office was one of the structures lost.

 In the weeks after the fire was extinguished, the Small Business Administration (SBA) had approved over $67 million in disaster recovery loans for businesses, nonprofits, homeowners and renters.
 The SBA, which recognizes the contributions of entrepreneurs each year with National Small Business Week (May 5-11, 2019), supports businesses through a variety of programs including disaster assistance.